ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/usb.md

 The HAL USBPhy API provides physical access to the USB bus in the role of a USB device.
 Implementing this API enables the use of any supported class driver, such as CDC, HID and MSD.

+<span class="warnings">**Warning:** We are changing the USB API in an upcoming release of Mbed OS.
+You can find details on how it may affect you in the [Implementing the USB](#implementing-usb) section.

 #### Assumptions

 ##### Defined behavior